cis-ds/course-site/content/notes/program/style-guide/index.md

 {{% /callout %}}

-A **software bug** is "an error, flaw, failure or fault in a computer program or system that causes it to produce an incorrect or unexpected result, or to behave in unintended ways."^[Source: [Wikipedia](https://en.wikipedia.org/wiki/Software_bug)] In an ideal world, the computer will warn you when it encounters a bug.
+A **software bug** is "an error, flaw, failure or fault in a computer program or system that causes it to produce an incorrect or unexpected result, or to behave in unintended ways."[^wiki] In an ideal world, the computer will warn you when it encounters a bug.
 R has the ability to do this in some situations (see our discussion below of errors, warnings, and messages).
 However bugs also arise because you expect the program to do one thing but provide it the ability to perform different from expectations.

 As I have repeatedly emphasized in class, **computers are powerful tools that are incredibly stupid**.
 They will do exactly what you tell them to, nothing more and nothing less.
 If you write your code in a way that allows it to behave in an unintended way, this is your fault.
 The first goal of debugging should be to prevent unintended behaviors before they strike.
 However, when such bugs occur we need the tools and knowledge to track down these unintended behaviors and correct them in our code.